meyera/riskscorer/README.md

 ### Example

-In this simple example, trends for keywords `nhl`, `nba` and `nfl` are retrieved and then plotted from R.
+In this simple example known data of a potential patient is entered as arguments.

 ``` {.r}
 calc_sts(proc_cabg = TRUE,